 Some of this content is used on the site itself (and has the added benefit of contributing to the on-page optimisation), whilst other content is used on external sites and linking back to the main site.

-Step 5: Link Building
+Step 5: Content Promotion

 Gaining quality links from other sites to yours is the single biggest contributor to increasing your rankings.
 Once your site has been optimised for the keywords your customers are searching for, you then need other people linking to you with those terms as well.